 - Explain to students that even though the Constitution does not specify a particular background or set of credentials for federal judges, the nomination and confirmation process assures that qualified people hold the job.
 Remind students that the President nominates judges to the federal courts and the Senate confirms them.
 Explain to students that they now will read an excerpt from the confirmation process to get a sense of the kind of background the President and the Senate look for in a qualified nominee.

-- Distribute Student Handout 2: Excerpts from Opening Statement of Justice Ginsburg During Her Nomination Hearing Before the Senate Judiciary Committee.
+- Share excerpts from Justice Ginsburg opening statement.
 Explain to students that this is an excerpt from Justice Ginsburg's opening statement before the Senate Judiciary Committee.
 As they read the excerpt, ask them to think about what the statement reveals about the criteria that are important to her and that she believes the Senators are looking for in a Supreme Court Justice.

 Homework or Alternative Assignments